novoalab/codonAutocorrelation/README.md

 ## What's included
 - Scripts to compute and analyze codon autocorrelation from fasta sequences
 - Output: 3 types of measurements:
-  * (i) number of standard deviations from expected -- output file: *.sdevs.txt
+  * (i) number of standard deviations from expected, as defined in Cannarozzi et al, Cell 2010 (https://www.cell.com/abstract/S0092-8674(10)00189-3)  -- output file: *.sdevs.txt
-  * (ii) effect vector/matrix -- output files: *.effect_vector.txt and *effect_matrix.txt
+  * (ii) effect matrix, corresponding to the normalized sdevs, for each amino acid -- output files: *effect_matrix.txt
-  * (iii) relative synonymous codon pair usage (RSCPU) -- output files *rscpu_way1.txt and *rscpu_way2.txt
+  * (iii) relative synonymous codon pair usage (RSCPU), as defined in Novoa et al., bioRxiv 2018. (https://doi.org/10.1101/421487) -- output files *rscpu_way1.txt and *rscpu_way2.txt

-- For more information on what these metrics are, please see: Novoa EM, Jungreis I, Jaillon O, Kellis M. Elucidation of codon usage signatures across the domains of life. bioRxiv 2018. https://doi.org/10.1101/421487

 ## Quick start
 If you want to go directly from a fasta to relative codon pair usage, you can directly run: